 To install the software on another computer you can download the latest update from your acount on this web site.
 Just log in at the top.
 This is recommended but you can also use a Shri Jyoti Star CD or install file previously saved.
 A new registration will be needed after startup.

-Moving Data: The default location for the files that contain your data, layouts and options is the Shri Jyoti Star folder in the My Documents folder.
+Moving or backing up Data: The default location for the files that contain your data, layouts and options is the Shri Jyoti Star folder in the My Documents folder.
 In recent versions of Windows this is also called Documents.
 Open this using File Explorer (also called Windows Explorer or Computer in earlier versions of Windows).For a complete backup, copy this folder to a flash drive, external hard drive, cloud account or any suitable media.

 If you have just installed Shri Jyoti Star on a new computer it will have created a new Shri Jyoti Star folder, which can be safely replaced with the back up copy.
 Take care if you have created any data or layouts on the new computer because these will be lost.
 In this case rename the folder first.